m-i-n-a-r/mongo4it/README.md

 </p>

 ## Introduction
-The idea of this project is to provide improve the danger awareness and provide a "safer route" when driving in big cities like Rome, which also provide Open Data and live services to assemble a complete and statistically relevant dataset.
+The idea of this project is to improve the danger awareness and provide a "safer route" when driving in big cities like Rome, which also provide Open Data and live services to assemble a complete and statistically relevant dataset.
 On top of that, the repository contains a responsive site, made as an example.
 Another great application of such idea is a mobile app (or a car embedded app).

 ## The team
 | NAME                    | ROLE                              |